Coarse Personalization: Empirical application

 \section{Empirical application}

-In this section, we apply our methodology to a large-scale field experiment run by a food delivery platform.
-Treatments are two dimensional and are dollar amount off and percentage off promotions.
-We show that under the coarse personalization framework, the company can achieve profits close to fully granular personalization while utilizing only a handful of unique promotions or treatments.
-Further, we demonstrate that the coarse personalization solution using optimal transport from Section \ref{sec:Model} significantly outperforms classic marketing segmentation procedures in generating expected profits for the firm.
+In this section, we illustrate our methodology with data from a large-scale field experiment conducted by a food delivery platform.
+Marketing mix treatments are two dimensional: dollar amount off and percentage off promotions.
+Customers will be assigned to a promotion of one of the two treatment dimensions.

+We show that with our coarse personalization framework, the company can achieve profits close to full personalization while using only a handful of optimized segments.
+Further, we demonstrate that the coarse personalization solution significantly outperforms classic sequential segmentation procedures in generating expected profits.